 As part of the regulated guidelines, all donated sperm must be quarantined for a period of 6 months to ensure that the donor still screens negative for infectious diseases such as HIV after initial testing.
 Clinics that store and distribute donor sperm are inspected by Health Canada every five years.

-When choosing sperm from a sperm bank, you will have the opportunity to select your own donor from available samples.
-Catalogues are available online, and can be requested by mail as well.
-Donor choice can be based on racial or ethnic background, physical or social characteristics, or previous history.
+When choosing sperm from a sperm bank, you will have the opportunity to select your donor from an available catalogue.
+Donor choice can be based on medical history, ethnic background, physical or social characteristics, and other aspects.

 Once sperm donation has been determined to be a necessary step in your journey to parenthood, contacting a fertility lawyer to determine your legal rights and your options to finding a sperm donor is essential to a successful outcome.